mithunhr87/ppc64le-QGIS/README.md

 Step4: once the container is running,  Install a vnc client on the host and connect to application insde the container.
 TestVNC is the password, can be changed in entrypoint.sh script as needed. qgis running inside a container will appear on successfull connection to vnc

+Maintainers of these sample dockerfile and script

+Krishna Harsha Voora

+Mithun H R